 Our Investment Objective

 The Dean Equity Income Fund seeks long-term capital appreciation and, secondarily, dividend income.

 Our Investment Strategy

 The Fund will primarily invest in equity securities of U.S. large cap companies.
 The Fund considers “large cap” companies to be those with market capitalizations similar to companies listed on the Russell 1000 Value Index* at the time of investment.
-As of June 30, 2022, the market capitalization of companies listed on the Russell 1000 Value Index ranged from $1.9 billion to $1,437.6 billion and the median was $11.4 billion.
+As of March 31, 2023, the market capitalization of companies listed on the Russell 1000 Value Index ranged from $536.7 million to $1,336.7 billion and the median was $11.7 billion.

 Using fundamental, bottom-up research, the Fund’s portfolio manager utilizes a multi-factored valuation method to identify stocks of large cap companies that he believes are undervalued at the time of purchase.
 To identify these companies, the Fund’s portfolio manager looks for companies with earnings, cash flows and/or assets that he believes are not accurately reflected in the companies’ market values.
 The portfolio manager also considers various ratios, including the price-to-earnings or price-to-book value ratios and whether the companies’ securities have a favorable dividend and/or interest-paying history and whether such payments are expected to continue.
 The portfolio manager attempts to purchase the stocks of these undervalued companies and hold each stock until it has returned to favor in the market and the price has increased to, or is higher than, a level the portfolio manager believes more accurately reflects the fair value of the company.

 The Fund seeks to preserve capital in down markets and to diversify its portfolio in traditional, as well as relative, value-oriented investments.
 The Fund may from time to time overweight its investments in certain market sectors.

 The portfolio manager may sell stocks from the Fund’s portfolio if he believes: